The Request for Applications (RFA) for the 2013 Specialty Crop Block Grant (SCBG) Program was issued November 1, 2012.

 - Assist communities and/or decision makers in planning for specialty crop agriculture

-- Assist growers “in adapting to” climate change by conducting research and implementation of strategies where technologies are already available – such as water use efficiency and invasive pest detection, control and management
+such as water use efficiency and invasive pest detection, control and

 - Accelerate Best Management Practices (BMP) implementation for water conservation and efficiency